The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Retail and e-commerce

-• Demand forecasting: DI helps retailers predict demand for products based on historical sales data, seasonal trends, and external factors like economic conditions.
+• Demand forecasting: DI helps retailers predict demand for products based on historical sales data, seasonal trends, and external factors.

 • Impact: Optimized inventory levels, reduced stockouts, and minimized excess inventory.